 As an Aurora Ambassador, you will work with your university on projects which serve to promote the values of Aurora.

-Enrolling to become an Aurora Ambassador, you will receive relevant training, which will be delivered by Callum Perry, Aurora Student President.
+Enrolling to become an Aurora Ambassador, you will receive relevant training.
 Once you have completed your training, you will be able to choose the area(s) of interest where you would like to direct your support.
 There will be many opportunities open to you to become part of the Aurora Student Champions and Aurora Alliance, whether this is within your own institution or with Partner Institutions.
 Some of the ways you could be involved may include;

 - creation of blog